If you’re a seller, here’s how we can work together to sell your home quickly for top dollar.

 - While your transaction is in escrow, the lender will process the loan and the title company will confirm that your home can be delivered with clear title.

-- The buyers will do a walk-thru a few days prior to closing to ensure that your home is in the same condition as it was at time of purchase.
+- The buyers will do a walk-thru a few days prior to closing to ensure that your home is in satisfactory condition.

 - I will review your closing statement prior to closing and attend your closing appointment with you.